-- 1 (or) to Reky. - 2 Press the Menu Select button directly below Reky. - 3 Perform one of the following actions: - Press the PTT button to send the rekey request. - Press the PTT button again, or the nor Emergency button, to exit the feature and transmit in normal mode.
+- 1 (or) to REKY. - 2 Press the Menu Select button directly below REKY. - 3 Perform one of the following actions: - Press the PTT button to send the rekey request. - Press the PTT button again, or the a or Emergency button, to exit the feature and transmit in normal mode.

-If the rekey operation fails, you hear a bad-key tone and the display shows Rekey fail.
+If the rekey operation fails, you hear a bad-key tone and the display shows REKEY FAIL.

-The rekey operation failure indicates that your radio does not contain the Unique Shadow Key (USK).
+Note: The rekey operation failure indicates that your radio does not contain the Unique Shadow Key (USK).